 Palm Springs is a desert resort city known for its warm, year-round temperatures, golf courses, midcentury modern architecture and its palm tree-lined downtown streets.
 The city is located at the base of the San Jacinto Mountains in Riverside County.
 During the 1930s, the Palm Springs area became a popular destination for tourists and Hollywood stars due to its close proximity to Los Angeles (107 miles).
 The city was officially incorporated in 1938.

-Today, Palm Springs is home to over 46,000 residents.
-The median age in Palm Springs is 54, almost 20 years older than the median age in Riverside County (35 years).
-The median income in the city is $46,059, slightly lower than the Coachella Valley average of $51,628.
-The majority of the population in the city of Palm Springs is White (62%), with the second largest population being Hispanic (26%).
-Compared to other cities and places in the Coachella Valley, Palm Springs has a relatively high number of Healthcare and Financial Institutions.
+Today, Palm Springs is home to over 47,525 residents.
+The median age in Palm Springs is 55, almost 20 years older than the median age in Riverside County (35 years).
+The median income in the city is $50,361, slightly lower than the Coachella Valley average of $53,385.
+The majority of the population in the city of Palm Springs is White (61%), with the second largest population being Hispanic (28%).

 Explore the visualizations below to learn more about demography, housing and social connectedness in the city of Palm Springs and how the city compares to the state, county and other places in the Coachella Valley.

-Palm Springs has a median age of 54 years old, relatively older than the state median age of 36 years old and the county median age of 35 years old.
+Palm Springs has a median age of 55 years old, relatively older than the state median age of 36 years old and the national median age of 38 years old.

-47.7% of the city is over the age of 55, which is high for both the Coachella Valley region, Riverside County and the state of California.
+49.6% of the city is over the age of 55, which is very high compared to the nation and the state of California.

 Race & Ethnicity

-Almost 20% of the population in Palm Springs are immigrants, which is below average for the Coachella Valley, Riverside County and the state of California.
+21% of the population in Palm Springs is immigrants, which is below average for the Coachella Valley and the state of California.
 Select a community to the right of the chart to see how the size of its immigrant population compares to the city of Palm Springs.

 43% of Palm Springs' immigrants are citizens, a relatively high rate compared to many other communities in the Coachella Valley.